I've signed up, what now?

 How many books should I read?
 As many as you can!

 What if I read enough minutes to fill the hourglass?
-Put the total number of minutes read on the Minute Tracking Sheet.
+First of all, congratulate yourself on a job well done!
+Then you can put the total number of minutes you read on the Minute Tracking Sheet.

-Who should I ask to be my sponsor?
+Who should I ask for donations?
 Go to people you know: parents, friends, neighbours, relatives.
-Do not approach strangers.
+Do not approach strangers or go door-to-door.